-Effective upon the effectiveness of the registration statement of which this prospectus is a part, our audit committee will be composed of , and , with as the chairperson of our audit committee.
+Effective upon the effectiveness of the registration statement of which this prospectus is a part, our audit committee will be composed of Rob Perez, H. Martin Seidel, Ph.D. and Thomas M. Soloway, with Mr. Soloway serving as the chairperson of our audit committee.
 Our board of directors has determined that the composition of our audit committee meets the requirements for independence under the current Nasdaq listing standards and SEC rules and regulations, and that each member of our audit committee is financially literate.
-In addition, our board of directors has determined that is an "audit committee financial expert" as defined in Item 407(d)(5)(ii) of Regulation S-K promulgated under the Securities Act.
+In addition, our board of directors has determined that Mr. Soloway is an "audit committee financial expert" as defined in Item 407(d)(5)(ii) of Regulation S-K promulgated under the Securities Act.
 This designation does not impose on him or her any duties, obligations or liabilities that are greater than are generally imposed on members of our audit committee and our board of directors.